 Illustration by Jericho Vilar

-Jericho Vilar is an illustrator currently based in Santa Ana, CA. He writes stories and disappoints people.
+Jericho Vilar is an illustrator currently based in Santa Ana, CA. He’s been known to drop the occasional heat rock.